 Inception of Insurance

-No insurance shall be in force or effective until the Proposal form has been accepted by BICOR VIE ET CAPITALISATION and the Insured has paid the full premium
+No insurance shall be in force or effective until the Proposal form has been accepted by BICOR VIE ET CAPITALISATION and the Insured has paid the full premium.

 Policy and Schedule

 This Policy and the Schedule shall be read together as one contract and any word or expression to which a specific meaning has been attached in any part of this Policy or of the Schedule shall bear such specific meaning wherever it may appear.